-1. Introduction
+Introduction

-Initially detailed by Yeh et al. (2004) [1] and Cantor et al. (2004) [2], high entropy alloys (HEAs) are described as multi-component metallic systems with no principal element.
-Sometimes termed multicomponent concentrated solid-solution alloys (CSAs) they are defined as alloys with five or more alloying elements present either equiatomically, or in the range of 5-35 at %, offering a wide range of possible HEAs.
-Typically, HEAs have been proposed for use as structural applications due to their superior mechanical properties, including high hardness and wear resistance (Huang et al., 2004 and Chuang et al., 2011) [3,4], high temperature strength (Senkov et al., 2014) [5] and corrosion resistance; it is these properties which make HEAs attractive for applications in extreme environments.
+Initially detailed by Yeh et al. (2004) and Cantor et al. (2004), high entropy alloys (HEAs) are described as multicomponent metallic systems with no principal element.
+Sometimes termed multicomponent concentrated solidsolution alloys (CSAs) they are defined as alloys with five or more alloying elements present either equiatomically, or in the range of 5-35 at %, offering a wide range of possible HEAs.
+Typically, HEAs have been proposed for use as structural applications due to their superior mechanical properties, including high hardness and wear resistance (Huang et al., 2004 and Chuang et al., 2011), high temperature (Senkov et al., 2014) and corrosion resistance; it is these properties which make HEAs attractive for applications in extreme environments.
 The high configurational entropy of these alloys has been proposed to encourage the formation of solid solutions consisting of simple body-centered cubic (BCC) or face-centered cubic (FCC) crystal structures rather than the more highly ordered intermetallic phases.
-For extreme environments, including high temperature and neutron bombardment, the formation of undesirable phases during exposure to operational temperatures would likely result in a decline of mechanical performance potentially to an inoperable level.
+For extreme environments, including high temperature and heavy neutron bombardment, the formation of undesirable phases during exposure to operational temperatures would likely result in a decline of mechanical performance potentially to an inoperable level.
 At elevated temperatures the high mixing entropy decreases the Gibbs free energy of the system and so greatly contributes to the stability of single-phase HEAs, but this effect bears less significance at lower temperatures.
-Additionally, enthalpy can also lead to phase separation even at high mixing entropy states (Wei et al.,
+Additionally, enthalpy can also lead to phase separation even at high mixing entropy states (Wei et al, 2018).
+Exploration of the temperaturedependent metastability of HEAs has shown to sometimes result in enhanced toughness, ductility, and strength.